oVirt/ovirt-site/source/develop/release-management/features/ovmf.html.md

 Non-volatile storage files need to take into account the fact that a domain is transient, can be started on any (suitable) host in a cluster and a VM can be migrated, cloned, snapshotted...
 They need to be present while VM is running (from before XML creation to destruction) and readable/writable.

-Libvirt supports both OVMF binary types[5].
+Libvirt supports both OVMF binary types[6].
 The relevant elements are `loader` and `nvram` children in `os` element. `loader` is used for the UEFI image, `nvram` for the non-volatile store.

-### Implementation Details
+#### Advantages

+*   VFIO GPU assignment without VGA arbitration
+*   secure boot

 ### Final Goal

-Allow user to start secure boot enabled VM without the need to know the underlying details.
+Allow user to start secure boot enabled VM without the need to know the underlying details and use VFIO GPU assignment without VGA arbitration.

 ### References